 Ice The Ankle

 Icing the injured ankle will reduce inflammation and pain.
-The ice can also stop any torn ligaments from bleeding and
+The ice can also stop any torn ligaments from bleeding and prevent swelling.
+To get the best results, apply ice on the ankle in the first 48–72 hours after the injury.

 - Wrap a towel around a few ice cubes and apply on the area for about 15 minutes and not longer.